Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-Ask any duelist which series of monsters they prefer, and you'll get many different answers.
-Hundreds of types exist in the game, with many more well on their way.
-Some players look for ease of summoning, others want high Attack, some prefer card advantage, etc.
+Ask any duelist which series of monsters they prefer, and you'll get dozens of different answers.
+After all, hundreds of types exist in the game, with many more well on their way.
+Some players look for ease of summoning, others want high ATK, some prefer card advantage, etc.

-Today, we'll take a look at the six monster series I personally prefer.
-Whether you're a dueling veteran or a rookie looking for a starting point, try building a deck around these guys.
+Today, we'll take a look at the six monster series I personally favor.
+Whether you're a dueling veteran or a rookie looking for a starting point, try building a deck around these guys!
 I promise they'll hold their own in any match.

-- Many Inzektors raise the Attack or Defense of the equipped monster, and some manipulate the Level, allowing for some great XYZ combos.
-Additionally, there's a variety of Spells and Traps available as support.
+- Many Inzektors raise the ATK or DEF of the equipped monster, and some manipulate the Level, allowing for some great xyz combos.
+Additionally, there's a variety of spells and traps available as support.

 - You've got plenty of great cards here; my favorite is Inzektor Hornet.
 If you play him as a monster, he can (once per turn) equip another Inzektor to power himself up.
-When used as an equip, you can send him to the Graveyard to target any card on the field and destroy it.
-Monster, Spell, Trap, anything.
-Plus, the monster he's equipped to receive an Attack, Defense, and Level boost.
+When used as an equip, you can send him to the graveyard to target any card on the field and destroy it.
+Monster, spell, trap, anything.
+Plus, the monster he's equipped to receive an ATK, DEF, and level boost.

 5. Yang Zing

 Next are the Yang Zing monsters, who showcase the wyrm type.
 Aesthetically, wyrms look similar to dragons; the Yang Zing creatures are even based on the nine sons of the Dragon King in Chinese mythology.

 - Nearly all have either superb ATK or DEF.
 When destroyed (whether by battle or effect), most let you summon another Yang Zing from your deck, making a monster wipe near-impossible.

 - Some are tuners, who combine with non-Tuners to call out powerful synchro monsters.
 Many of the non-Tuners here even power up the synchros; for instance, using Suanni as material raises the synchro's ATK by 500.